Community Broadband Initiative

 - Purdue University - David Broecker (CIO Purdue Research Foundation), Jonny Park (CEO WHIN)

-- SBA Communication - Piyush Raj (Managing Dir Connected Venues)
+- SBA Communications - Piyush Raj (Managing Dir, Connected Venues)

 - Facebook - Moe Motamedi (Telecom Infra Project)

 - Supported the City of East Palo Alto's CBRS + Wi-FI deployment with SmartWave LLC.
 CBRS network completed in August 2020.
 Analytics platform completed in September 2020.